Hurtful communication: Defining hurtful communication

 Both the content of the message and the delivery play a part in how a hurtful message is interpreted.
 Content that provides new information to the recipient is considered more sensitive and better received than content that insults the person's intelligence.
 In terms of delivery, hurtful communication packaged in the form of giving unsolicited advice may be seen as more supportive than the same information in the form of giving orders.

 Factors such as whether the hurtful communication was intentional and the frequency of occurrence has an impact on the meaning of the event.
 Types of hurtful communication include relational denigration, humiliation, aggression, intrinsic flaw, shock, tasteless humor, misunderstood intent, and discouragement as probable causes of hurt feelings.
 Hurtful communication is interaction that causes the receiver to feel marginalized.

-The injured party most often is harmed by the undermining of self-concept causing loss of self-worth resulting in estrangement within the relationship, as receivers have difficulty trusting themselves and the one who engaged in hurtful communication.

 Use of hurtful communication

 Communication is not exclusively a sender/receiver exchange of finite information.
 What is communicated through verbal and nonverbal communication is interpreted by both parties through a lens of schema of previous experiences and knowledge.
 Rather than scholarly research defining phrases and terms that universally are considered hurtful, researchers focus on what communication causes negative feelings in the receiver.
 Expressions of honest feelings by one party can be devastating to the other such as professions of attraction to another person or expressing disinterest in continuing a romantic relationship.
 A child displaying disinterest in a parent's involvement could be considered hurtful communication just as a parent criticism could be hurtful to an adolescent.
 In less familiar relationships such as acquaintances or strangers, hurtful communication is more general and typically focused on observations such as gender, race, sexual orientation or identity, ethnicity, national origin, or religion often in the form of verbal slurs and hate words.
-The more familiar the relationship becomes, the more specific and personal hurtful communication potential.